Addison Bain

+Career

 The primary refutation is based on the work of A. J. Dessler, D. E. Overs, and W. H. Appleby.

-Their work, both theoretical and experimental, has concluded that even if the airship were covered with solid rocket fuel, as the Incendiary Paint Theory claims, it would still have taken 12 hours for the airship to burn had hydrogen not been present.
-It is worth noting that this refutation misses the point of the theory, which relates only to what started the fire, not how it continued.
+Their work, both theoretical and experimental, has concluded that even if the airship was covered with solid rocket fuel, as the Incendiary Paint Theory claims, it would still have taken 12 hours for the airship to burn had hydrogen not been present.
+This refutation misses the point of the theory, which relates only to what started the fire, not how it continued.

 The case for the Incendiary Paint Theory is explained in Bain's televised demonstration of the extreme flammability of a piece of the actual skin of the Hindenburg preserved from the disaster.
 Bain demonstrates the incendiary properties of the Hindenburg skin and then asks why the bits of skin ejected from the inferno continued to burn brightly on their way down instead of self-extinguishing once removed from the zone of densest hydrogen.
 This question of "self-extinguishing" is important, since his critics point out that the components of the doping compound used on the skin should put themselves out if removed from any fuel for fire, and should not have burned so quickly if the fire actually started with the skin instead of the hydrogen.

 Critics also counter that Bain did not actually ignite the skin with a quick electrical charge but instead uses a Jacob's Ladder with continuous electrical charge, which required several strikes to ignite.
 Additionally, Bain was required to correctly position the fabric to allow it to ignite.
 Another part of the IPT hypothesizes that the mooring cables, which were designed to ground any static electricity on the surface of the airship, worked only partly in this instance; since some of the skin panels still carried an electric charge, at least one of them must have sparked, causing the initial outbreak of fire.
 Thus it has yet to be proven that an electrical charge could ignite the Hindenburg skin.
 The design of the ship would likely exclude the skin being an ignition point due to the properties of the doping process, the insulation from the frame and skin of the grounding drop-lines, and the inability of any experiment to ignite the skin via electric spark consistent with the conditions of the 1937 disaster.

 The television show MythBusters also dedicated the opening episode for their 2007 season to Bain's theory.
 Scale models of the Hindenburg were built and tested with skin reproductions.
 One model had no hydrogen while the other did.
 The only burn that replicated the Hindenburg burn used hydrogen.